yurimzk/html-css-js-practice/README.md

 # html-css-js-practice
-My repository for practcing html, css and javascript
+My repository for practicing html, css and javascript